Mithesh14/Github-profile/README.md

 ![screenshots](https://github.com/Mithesh14/Github-profile/blob/main/image/image5.jpg)

-➡️ The heart of the project is the information that are displayed.
-For this I used an API which provides a fast, consistent and reliable way to get third party data.
+➡️ For the information part , I used GITHUB API ❗

+➡️ An API which provides a fast, consistent and reliable way to get third party data.

 ➡️ An API may be used for database communication between web applications.
 By extracting the implementation and relinquishing data into objects, an API simplifies programming.